ElenaIf/JS/README.md

 # JavaScript school projects for Helsinki Business College

-In this folder I have collected the tasks I did for the Full-Stack Web Development program in Helsinki Business College.
+In this folder I have collected the tasks I did for the JavaScript course from the Full-Stack Web Development program in Helsinki Business College.
 I started studying this program in January 2021.

+All tasks are made with vanilla JavaScript.

 ## Task list